solana-developers/solana-cookbook/docs/references/nfts.md

 ## Get NFT Mint Addresses

-If you have the CandyMachine Address or ID, you can get the list of all NFT mint addresses generated from that CandyMachine via decoding their metadata, with the following code.
+If you know the public key of the Candy Machine, you can get the list of all NFT mint addresses generated from that Candy Machine using the following code.
+Note that we can use the following `memcmp` filter because, in v1, the first creator is always the address of the Candy Machine.

 <SolanaCodeGroup>
 <SolanaCodeGroupItem title="TS" active>